EzraH442/cs-club-website/README.md

 You can find lots of useful information at the [official documentation](https://code.visualstudio.com/docs).

-### The Git Workflow
+### Setting Up Git

-Now that you've got your editor set up, you can finally start developing!
-You can start familiarizing yourself with the project by looking at the project's files.

-First, ensure that your git name and email are configured.
-Do `git config --list` check.
-You should see output like this:
+To set up git, you will need to configure your name and email variables for git.
+To check your current variables, do `git config --list`.
+At the end, we want to have a configuration like the following:

 ```
 user.name=Ezra Huang